 - Is the amount reasonable?

-If you answered yes to any of the above questions, go ahead and document your expense.
+Document your expense if you answered yes to any of the above questions.

 In 2011, NBA star Lamar Odom deducted $178,337 in expenses for professional fitness and conditioning.
 Later, he successfully defended his position in tax court.

-Now, let’s move on the next aspect of business expenses – substantiation.
+Now, let’s move on to the next aspect of business expenses – substantiation.

 Substantiation of “Ordinary and Necessary” Expenses for Professional Athletes

-Here’s the deal with substantiation, you can be asked by the IRS to substantiate or provide proof for any expense – even when you think something is common sense – such as gym membership.
+Here’s the deal with substantiation, the IRS can ask you to substantiate or provide proof for any expense – even when you think something is common sense – such as gym membership.